How Edit Order integrates with other apps

 - The app knows not to fulfill a cancelled order

-- The app knows understands that order may be cancelled or deleted in Shopify and takes the appropriate actions
+- The app understands that an order may be cancelled or deleted in Shopify, and takes the appropriate actions

 - The app does not attempt to make refunds solely because an order was cancelled